Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

-How do I prepare for rhinoplasty?
+How do I prepare for a rhinoplasty?

-Your surgeon will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-Your surgeon will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+You may be told not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home when you are discharged.

-What will happen during rhinoplasty?
+What will happen during a rhinoplasty?

 What are the risks of rhinoplasty?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.